cablelabs/micronets-mso-portal-stub/README.md

 This is a mockup of the mso-portal, and is used to test the registration server and to validate the REST interface between the two servers.
 It provides a way to test the front end functionality without an actual back end.

 ## Overview
-Implemented using Node.js, it has 4 distinct route tables:
+Implemented using Node.js, it has 3 distinct route tables:

 - index (default routes, not used at this time)
 - portal (mso-portal endpoints, primarily for registration tokens)
 - ca (pass-thru requests to the CA)
-- internal (stubbed private API for mso accounts endpoint)

 ## Requirements
 - node.js version 8.0 or above (tested with 8.9 on MacOS Sierra) [download](https://nodejs.org/en/download/)